Collective Operations Can Exponentially Enhance Quantum State Verification

 In a similar way, these techniques can be adapted to verify multipartite states.
-The invariant subspace of the generalized counter gate $m\text{CX}$ \cite{Riera2} is spanned by $\ket{00 \dots 0}$ and $\ket{11 \dots 1}$, while the amplitude vector of the auxiliary $d$-level systems is modified depending on the error state.
-Therefore, a verification procedure for the GHZ state $(\ket{00\cdots0}+\ket{11\cdots1})/\sqrt{2}$ is directly obtained by extending the protocol for Bell states, as after applying the extended ENG the probability of obtaining a zero-valued amplitude index approaches zero when the number of copies in the ensemble increases.
-However, to make the procedure fully general extra operations are required to detect phase errors, see Appendix D for details.
-Extension to more general graph states, following \cite{Dur2003,Kruszynska06}, might be possible.
+The invariant subspace of the generalized counter gate $m\text{CX}$ \cite{Riera2} is spanned by $\ket{00 \dots 0}$ and $\ket{11 \dots 1}$, while the amplitude vector of the auxiliary $d$-level system is modified depending on the error state.
+Therefore, a verification procedure for the Greenberger-Horne-Zeilinger state $(\ket{00\cdots0}+\ket{11\cdots1})/\sqrt{2}$ can be designed by extending the protocol for Bell states, since after applying the extended ENG the probability of obtaining a zero-valued amplitude index approaches zero when the number of copies in the ensemble increases.
+However, to make the procedure fully general extra operations are required to detect phase errors; see Appendix~\ref{appendixD} for details.
+Extension to more general graph states, following \cite{Dur2003,Kruszynska06}, might also be possible.